 GemStone is designed so that all objects will fit on a single page of 16384 bytes.
 This means that a byte object can be no larger than about 16000 bytes (since page header information uses some space), and pointer objects can only have about 4000 elements.
 GemStone internally represents objects larger than this as a tree structure, where the root node object references 2 or more leaf node objects, which then reference the actual elements of the collection object.
-Extremely large objects, such as large collections, may have internal branch nodes, if the number of leaf next event seen for this sessionID is a Login, if the original session logged out and a new session reuses the sessionID.
+Extremely large objects, such as large collections, may have internal branch nodes, if the number of leaf objects needed exceeds 4000.